litestar-org/litestar/docs/usage/2-route-handlers.md

   See [response-headers](5-responses.md#response-headers).
 - `dependencies`: A dictionary mapping dependency providers.
 See [dependency-injection](6-dependency-injection.md).
 - `opt`: String keyed dictionary of arbitrary value that can be used by [guards](9-guards.md).
-- `before_request`: a sync or async function to execute before a `Request` is passed to the route handler.
+- `before_request`: A sync or async function to execute before a `Request` is passed to the route handler.
 If this function returns a value, the request will not reach the route handler, and instead this value will be used.
-- `after_request`: a sync or async function to execute before the `Response` is returned.
+- `after_request`: A sync or async function to execute before the `Response` is returned.
 This function receives the `Respose` object and it must return a `Response` object.
+- `background_tasks`: A callable wrapped in an instance of `starlette.background.BackgroundTask` or a sequence of `BackgroundTask` instances wrapped in `starlette.background.BackgroundTasks`.
+The callable(s) will be called after the response is executed.
+Note - if you return a value from a `before_request` hook, background tasks passed to the handler will not be executed.

 And the following kwargs, which affect [OpenAPI schema generation](12-openapi.md#route-handler-configuration)